-Adam Caller, founder of Tutors International and specialist in international private tutoring, today warned parents that to secure the best tutors for September 2015 they should initiate the recruitment process by the New Year.
+Adam Caller, founder of Tutors International and specialist in international private tutoring, today warned parents that to secure high calibre tutors for September 2015 they should initiate the recruitment process by the New Year.

 Tutors International, the world’s leading provider of full time private tuition, today issued a reminder to parents planning to engage a private tutor that they ideally need to begin making arrangements nine months before the tutor is required.
 If a one-to-one private tutor is needed for September 2015 parents need to start searching by January.